biosails/pheniqs/docs/quickstart.md

 >**Example 1.3** Interleaving three read segments verbatim into a single CRAM file.
 CRAM files are often much faster to read and write, especially in highly parallelized environments, and also support a rich metadata vocabulary.
 {: .example}

+You may optionally specify `base output url` to explicitly provide a base directory and make the configuration file more portable. ([Absolute file paths](glossary.html#absolute_path) that start with `/` ignore `base output url`.

-The same can be achieved without a configuration file by specifying the same instruction on the command lines
+Before we move on to read manipulation here is the same interleaving configuration achieved without a configuration file by specifying the same instruction on the command lines

 >```shell
 pheniqs mux \